mjrotter4445/Pewlett-Hackard-Analysis/README.md

 How many roles will need to be filled as the silver tsunami begins to make an impact?

-Are there enough qualified, retirement ready employees in the departments to mento the next generation of Pewlett Hackard employees?
+Are there enough qualified, retirement ready employees in the departments to mentor the next generation of Pewlett Hackard employees?